 Most of the treatments do not require the use of medications.
 In some cases, medication may be prescribed to help alleviate some of the pain caused by TMJ.

-Will I have to be connected to a machine while I sleep?
+Will I have to use a CPAP while I sleep?

 We specialize in solutions for people that are CPAP intolerant or can't use a CPAP machine.

 The best treatment for sleep apnea is the use of a CPAP machine.
-But in cases where that hasn’t been successful, we prescribe oral appliances that are worn at night.
+However, not everyone can tolerate the treatment.
+In these cases where CPAP hasn’t been successful, we prescribe oral appliances that are worn at night.

 Oral appliance therapy is a widely used and accepted method for treating sleep disordered breathing.